 With a healthy sense of irreverence and humour, Film Festival Film refuses to conform to either documentary or fiction.
 The cinematic hybrid explores the web of complicity that influences ideas about what good cinema is and who gets to make it.
 The fusion of voices includes a supporting cast of “leading, industry professionals” and the Medu African Film Ensemble, who pose as film-crew-within-the-film.
 Both groups mirror the relationship in the film industry between creative ingenuity and the noxious elements of hyper-capitalism and bias.
 Fanon’s nervousness may in fact be the instinct of a novice towards self-belief and the possibility of another way.

-The screening will be followed by Tega Okiti and Film Festival Film co-directors Mpumelelo Mcata and Perivi Katjavivi in conversation.
+The screening will be followed by Tega Okiti and Film Festival Film co-director Mpumelelo Mcata in conversation.

 2019 | 46 mins